christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 Ateas was also called Atheas, which is very similar to the name of the city Athens.
 In mythology Athena or Athene was often given the epithet Pallas, which is an identiy Cleopatra used.
 Athena could be his wife or daughter.

 ![Fig.1.2](/images/Skyles.jpg){:width="400px"}\
 Fig. 1.2.
 Coin of Skyles, a Scythian king who reigned from ca 470-460 BC displaying a Scythian Solar Wheel and the World Tree combined.
 Skyles was Ateas's father or grandfather?
 The cross was prominent in ancient Europe.
 It was a sundial and every city would have had one to track the time, dates, and agricultural and lunar cycles.
 "Skylesis" a Greek mockery of Skuða-las (Scythian King).
 The owl on the reverse side is the Owl of Athena also known as the Owl of Minerva, a sacred bird in Greek mythology that accompanies Athena.
 It shows up prominently in later Greek tetradrachms connecting him to Greece.
-For a Scythian king to carry that iconography shows direct interaction.
+Skyles = Xerxes I in Persia and King Amyntas I of Macedon?

 The True Pre-Ateas Genesis: The Santorini Cataclysm Reset